zhiihan/ClusterSim/README.md

 # ClusterSim

 A cluster state simulator for measurement-based quantum computation, in browser.
+Try it here: [https://clustersim.app]

 > Based on the paper 'Fast simulation of stabilizer circuits using a graph state representation' by Simon Anders and Hans J. Briegel ([here](https://arxiv.org/abs/quant-ph/0504117v2))